138paulmiller/aug/README.md

 - Dynamic typing:
         - built-in string, array, hashmap, and first-class function data types.
 - Simple code structure and control flow via if, for, while
-- Simple bidirectional interoperability mechanism that facilitates communication scripts with native code, and
+- Simple bidirectional interoperability that facilitates communication scripts with native code.

 # Language Embedding

-The primary focus of this language was to create a simple programming language that can be easily embedded into existing applications.
+The primary focus of this language was to create a simple programming language implementation that can be easily embedded into existing applications.
 To support this, **aug.h** provides an API that operates on the engine's virtual machine.
 This virtual machine contains some global script state, like registered extensions.
-The API supports a few different use cases, primarily executing and loading scripts.
+The API supports a few different use cases, primarily executing and loading compiled scripts.

 ### Executing scripts